asaskiap/transitionApp/ReadMe.md

 - rework navigator?
 - link up all links
 - create special kind of menu button that's just for links?
+- color of menu btn in header?

 # Financial

-- header styling
+- header styling ✅
-- rework (existing) articles to modals
+- rework (existing) articles to modals ✅